 Cryptocurrency for Creating Wealth

 Bitcoin, for example, saw its price cross $1,000 for the first time in January 2017.
-Since then it’s been a rollercoaster ride, with Bitcoin surpassing $19,000 by the end of 2017, dropping to a little above $3,000 just one year later, and then rebounding to climb to a high of more than $64,000 in April 2021.
+Since then it’s been a rollercoaster ride, with Bitcoin surpassing $19,000 by the end of 2017, dropping to a little above $3,000 just one year later, and then rebounding to climb to a high of nearly $68,000 in November of 2021.

 If you just got “sticker shock” from the price of Bitcoin, you’re not alone—women tend to be more protective of their disposable income, according to Cleve Mesidor, founder of National Policy Network for Women of Color in Blockchain.